Iceland’s landscapes and traditions reveal a place shaped by powerful natural forces and centuries of storytelling.

 1. Waterfalls and Hidden Wonders

 From cascading waterfalls to glistening glaciers, Iceland is full of hidden wonders waiting to be discovered by the adventurous traveler.
-Slumbering volcanoes and labyrinths of caves await exploration at Vatnajökull National Park.
+Slumbering volcanoes and labyrinths of ice caves await exploration at Vatnajokull National Park.
 Crater lakes, glacial lagoons, spring-fed oases and thundering falls greet the traveler at every turn.
-A hike into the narrow pass of Drekagil—Dragon Canyon—unveils a lair of strange geological formations.
-Massive ice stalagmites, like a glittering hoard of crystals and gems, jut from the earth in the black lava tube of Raufarhólshellir.
-In Hverarönd geothermal area, mud bubbles and vents steam, reminiscent of a dragon’s sulfurous breath.
-Iceland’s many hot springs are one of its largest draws, and visitors flock to relax in the blue, milky mineral-rich waters found throughout the island.
+A hike into the narrow pass of Drekagil—Dragon Gully—unveils a lair of strange geological formations.
+Massive ice stalagmites, like a glittering hoard of crystals and gems, jut from the black lava tube of Raufarholshellir.
+In Hverir Geothermal Area, mud bubbles and vents steam, reminiscent of a dragon’s sulfurous breath.
+Iceland’s many hot springs are one of its largest draws, and visitors flock to relax in the milky, mineral-rich waters of the Blue Lagoon.

 2. Icelandic Horses

 Docile and surefooted on rocky terrain, Icelandic horses are a rare breed.
 Brought to the island 1,100 years ago by Norwegian settlers, they are the descendants of an ancient lineage that exists only in Iceland, where the horses have survived in isolation.
-In 982, Iceland forbid the importation of any horse into Iceland, and so the breed has remained pure for over 1,000 years.
+In 982, Iceland forbade the importation of any horses, and so the breed has remained pure for over 1,000 years.

 3. Folklore

-Festivities in Iceland entwine religious celebrations, Norse mythology, and Icelandic folklore.
-Jól, the Yuletide season, celebrates traditional beliefs such as the jólasveinar, or Yule Lads, the descendants of trolls.
-Starting the night of December 11th, these mischievous brothers arrive one by one for 13 nights to leave small gifts.
+Festivities in Iceland entwine religious celebrations, Norse mythology and Icelandic folklore.
+Jol, the Yuletide season, celebrates traditional beliefs such as the jolasveinar, or Yule Lads, the descendants of trolls.
+Starting the night of December 12, these mischievous brothers arrive one by one for 13 nights to leave small gifts.
 Children leave a shoe on their windowsill in hopes of receiving a present from the lads, but a naughty child may wake to see a raw potato tucked into their boot!
 The Yule lads are tricksters, shown by their names: Sheep-Cote Clod, Gully Gawk, Stubby, Spoon-Licker, Pot-Licker, Bowl-Licker, Door-Slammer, Skyr-Gobbler, Sausage-Swiper, Window-Peeper, Doorway-Sniffer, Meat-Hook and Candle-Stealer, respectively.

 4. Skyr

-Iceland’s prospering farms and rolling pastures speckled with cattle ensure its dairy products are superb.
-Similar to its horses, Icelandic cows have been bred in isolation, rendering a unique species that produces a pure, delicate flavored milk.
-One Icelandic specialty is skyr, a creamy skimmed milk curd.
-Low-fat and yogurt-like, skyr has gained international acclaim and is now marketed overseas.
+Iceland’s prospering farms and rolling pastures ensure its dairy products are superb.
+Similar to its horses, Icelandic cows have been bred in isolation, rendering a distinct breed that produces a pure, delicately flavored milk.
+One Icelandic specialty is skyr, a creamy, skimmed-milk curd.
+Low in fat and yogurt-like, skyr has gained international acclaim and is now marketed overseas.
 It’s often eaten with bog bilberries and crowberries, which grow in Iceland’s wild highlands, as well as stone bramble berries, strawberries and blueberries, which can be picked from July through September.

-It’s no surprise, with Iceland’s crystal streams, fresh air and clean environment, that there is a bounty of high-quality produce.
+It’s no surprise, with Iceland’s pure streams and clean air, that there is a bounty of high-quality produce.
 Mushrooms are foraged from the forests, while herbs such as sorrel and thyme are gathered in the countryside.
-Because of the cool climate, many vegetables are grown in geothermally heated greenhouses, the first of which was built in 1930 in the town of Hveragerdi, where Nat Hab finishes our Iceland adventure.
+Because of the cool climate, many vegetables are grown in geothermally heated greenhouses, which Nat Hab travelers will have a chance to sample during dinners that feature local, seasonal Nordic fare.

 5. Wild Creatures of Sky and Sea

 Iceland boasts great multitudes of seabirds, which flock to nesting sites along the coast to breed.
-Tourists will see the birds display different behaviors in their summer home, singing breeding songs and tending to their eggs and young.
-Látrabjarg in the Westfjords is home to the largest bird cliff in the world, with nearly half the world’s population of razorbill, and Lake Mývatn is renowned for its great number of breeding duck species.
-Bird enthusiasts will relish the opportunity to observe thousands of puffins, Arctic terns, black guillemots and eider ducks on Nat Hab’s excursion to Vigur Island in the Westfjords.
+Travelers will see these birds display different behaviors in their summer home, singing breeding songs and tending to their eggs and young.
+Latrabjarg in the Westfjords is home to the largest bird cliff in Europe, with up to 40% the world’s population of razorbills, and Lake Myvatn is renowned for its great number of breeding duck species.
+Bird enthusiasts on Nat Hab’s Iceland adventure will relish the opportunity to observe Atlantic puffins, black-legged kittiwakes, common guillemots, razorbills, northern fulmars and Arctic terns perched on Hornstrandir’s high vertical cliffs.